-Private and State Forest Land
+Private and State Forest Land FERNS Database

-Oregon State law OAR 629-605-0140 requires a written notice be sumitted to the State Forester a minimum of 15 days before any of the following operations take place on forest land: 1) harvesting of forest trees; 2) application of chemicals; 3) pre-commercial thinning; 4) clearing of forestland to non-forest used; 5) construction, reconstruction, and improvement of roads; and 6) site preparation for reforestation involving clearing or use of heavy machinery.
-The ODF FACTS database contains summary information on all notifications of operations for private forest land in the Clackamas River watershed, including names and addresses of the listed operator, landowner, and timber owner; declared size of each operation unit and types of activities; legal description for the location of each unit; and special conditions that may exist (http://www.oregon.gov/ODF/privateforests/fpaFACTS.shtml).
+Oregon State law OAR 629-605-0140 requires a written notice be submitted to the State Forester a minimum of 15 days before any of the following operations take place on forest land:

+1) harvesting of forest trees; 2) application of chemicals; 3) pre-commercial thinning; 4) clearing of forestland to non-forest used; 5) construction, reconstruction, and improvement of roads; and 6) site preparation for reforestation involving clearing or use of heavy machinery.
+The ODF FERNS database contains summary information on all notifications of operations for private forest land in the Clackamas River watershed, including names and addresses of the listed operator, landowner, and timber owner; declared size of each operation unit and types of activities; legal description for the location of each unit; and special conditions that may exist (https://ferns.odf.oregon.gov/E-Notification/).

-Herrera downloaded FACTS databases for state and private forest land for 2007 to 2009 from the ODF website and mapped the information by activity type in GIS based on provided legal descriptions.
+Herrera downloaded FACTS databases for state and private forest land for 2007 to 2021 from the ODF website.
 This dataset included the locations of approximately 230 forestry activities in 12 categories on state and private forest land in the Clackamas River watershed.
 There are two important limitations to keep in mind when interpreting risk analysis results based on data extracted from the ODF FACTS databases.
 First, the legal descriptions provided for activity areas are based on township-section-range data and are referenced to the quarter-quarter quad level.
 This means that the mapped locations are approximate as compared to the information obtained from USFS.
 In some cases, township-section-range data in the Clackamas River watershed is irregularly shaped; for these areas, it was not possible to refine the activity area to beyond the entire township-section-range.
-Second, the information in the ODF FACTS databases is summary in nature only and does not contain all data available on the paper notification of operation forms regarding activity information form identifier; this will allow the CRWP to easily request these forms for forestry activity "hot spots" in the future.
+Second, the information in the ODF FERNS databases is summary in nature only and does not contain all data available on the paper notification of operation forms regarding activity information such as chemical application rates.